AnnaAGor/AnnaAGor/README.md

 - 🔭 I’m currently looking for career opportunities in data analysis
 - 🌱 I was learning Data analysis in Yandex.Praktikum(2022) and Data science in National Research University Higher School of Economics (2020-22)
-- ⚡ Fun fact: I had 4 years of research experience in psychometrics and social science, master degree in psychometrics.
+- ⚡ Fun fact: I have 4 years of research experience in psychometrics and social science, master degree in psychometrics.

 #### Data analysis: